Warm Home Discount Scheme 2017/2018

 You can also qualify for the discount if you use a prepayment or pay-as-you-go electricity meter.
 How you get the discount will depend upon your energy supplier and could, for example, be a voucher which you can use to top up your meter.
 You will need to check with your energy supplier to see how they make the payment.

 How to claim your Warm Home Discount?

-If you qualify for the Warm Home Discount, you should have received a letter by 16 December 2016 telling you either that:
+If you qualify for the Warm Home Discount, you should have received a letter by 30 November 2017 telling you how to get the discount.

 Warm Home Discount Team

 If you are part of, or believe you should be part of, the "broader group", then you should apply directly to your energy supplier.
 You will need to check with your energy supplier to see if you are eligible - each supplier has their own criteria - and how to apply.
 It is worth checking as early as you can as the numbers of these discounts is limited and once they are gone, they are gone.

 Saving money on your energy bills

 The quickest and easiest way to make potentially huge savings on your energy bills is by shopping around and switching your energy tariff.
 You can do it right here.
 It takes just 5 minutes to compare and apply and your energy switch will usually be complete in just 21 days.